What is a home inspection?

 A home inspection is a visual evaluation of a home’s physical condition.
 It’s most commonly used to give buyers the opportunity to uncover safety concerns, structural issues and other defects in a home before finalizing the purchase.

-Home inspectors typically inspect the home’s major systems and components, like its structure, roof, floor, plumbing, HVAC and electrical system.
+Home inspectors typically look at the home’s major systems and components, including its structure, roof, floor, plumbing, HVAC and electrical system.
 A home inspection aims to identify issues you can’t easily detect that might cost you money in the long run.

 When hiring a home inspector, make sure you understand the inspector’s qualifications, what’s included in the inspection and how long the inspection will take.
 It’s essential that the home inspector is knowledgeable and can provide the inspection in the time frame you need.